It’s hard to imagine London’s skyline without The Shard.

 There are six restaurants at The Shard, but Aqua Shard is considered to offer the best views in the building.
 Located on Level 31 its double-height glass walls envelop you in London’s skyline.

 It’s not cheap but reviews are good and it also offers weekend brunch and afternoon tea.
-In 2022, a weekday three-course lunch cost £34 and afternoon tea is £52.

 Although the restaurant takes walk-ins, booking ahead is recommended.